wlfcss/ProjectKestrel-zh/README.md

 Kestrel sorts all of your bird photos into scenes.
 ![alt text](readme_imgs/image-5.png)

 Simply double-click on a scene to view all your photos, sorted by quality!
 Find a pose you like?
-Double-click to open in darktable, photoshop, or whatever photo software you prefer.
+Double-click to open in darktable, lightroom, or whatever photo software you prefer.
 ![alt text](readme_imgs/image-7.png)

 Kestrel has sorted your photos from sharp to blurry.
 No more time painstakingly reviewing each bird!